Bamboo: Professional or DIY Installation?

 The difficulty of installing bamboo flooring varies depending on the type of flooring purchased and the base onto which the flooring is to be applied.
-Learning about the process is the first step in deciding if hiring a pro or using a do it yourself approach is best.
+Learning about the process is the first step in deciding if hiring a pro or doing a bamboo DIY installation is best.
 As there are many types of bamboo flooring, it is important to look at the time and equipment requirements for the flooring that will be used to get an accurate picture of the work that is involved.

 Using a Professional Installer

 For most people, using a professional to install the flooring is the most efficient option.
 The tools and equipment required to install flooring can be extensive.
 Additionally, the time and effort necessary to complete a project may be out of reach for someone with a busy schedule.
-If doing it yourself is not appealing, there are several questions you should ask potential installers before choosing one.
+If a bamboo DIY project is not appealing, there are several questions you should ask potential installers before choosing one.

 The installer needs to be licensed and insured to work in your area and have experience dealing with the type of bamboo flooring that will be installed.
 Ask for references and pictures of finished work.
 Details of the warranty and what are covered need to be provided before a contract is signed so both parties are clear on what is covered.